 Consider how much of your life takes place on a computer or a mobile device.

-Each and every one of our digital accounts could be at risk for a breach, which is why it’s crucial to add an extra level of protection with multi-factor authentication, or MFA for short.
+Each and every one of our digital accounts is at risk for a breach, which is why it’s crucial to add an extra level of protection with multi-factor authentication (MFA).

 What is multi-factor authentication?

-This additional layer of security in the log-in process can provide peace of mind that your personal information will stay out of the wrong hands.
+Additional layers of security in the log-in process can provide peace of mind that your personal information will stay protected and out of the wrong hands.

-When you activate MFA for a website or service, you typically provide your phone number.
+One of the most asked for authentication factors is your phone number.
 Usually, with MFA, you enter in your username and password upon login and then a unique code that is sent via text message.

-For example, when I log into the banking app on my smartphone, the app texts me a code to type in before I can access my account.
-This method of MFA falls under the “something you know” category, as it’s a PIN number I have to enter before I am able to fully connect to my online bank account.
+For example, when logging into a banking app on a smartphone, the app texts the user a code to type in before they can access their account.
+This method of MFA falls under the “something you know” category, as it’s a PIN number the user has to enter before they are able to fully connect to their online bank account.

-My Discover Card app takes it one step further by asking for “something you are” upon login-- my fingerprint.
+The Discover Card app takes it one step further by asking for “something you are” upon login – a fingerprint.